 More broadly, these experts’ discussions are centered on whether Georgia is with the Western community in defense of Ukraine, or not.
 (JAM-News, March 16).
 Specialists on the other side of the split recognize that Ukraine’s demands for opening a “second front” against Russia in the South Caucasus may be part of a larger scheme aimed at accelerating Russia’s defeat.
 But they call on GD to more openly engage with the public and better explain the government’s restrained decisions regarding Ukraine (Tbiliselebi, May 4; Rezonansi, May 6).

 Continuing criticism from Ukrainian officials, which increasingly coincide with the political agenda of the Georgian opposition, might breed public perceptions that Kyiv seeks to facilitate “regime change” in Georgia.
 Meanwhile, persistently harping on sanctions against Russia only increases misunderstandings amongst Western partners.
 The US ambassador to Georgia, Kelly Degnan, specifically cautioned that the Ukrainian authorities’ accusations leveled at Georgia should proceed through “official channels” (Agenda.ge April 16).
 Proactive involvement by Western partners could prove crucial to breaking the downward spiral in Georgian-Ukrainian relations.
 While neither side has been entirely blameless, clearly the harm incurred by the bilateral relationship is damaging to both.

 *About the author: Zaal Anjaparidze is the Executive Director of the Georgian NGO Democracy Resources Development Center.
 He has written extensively on Georgian domestic and foriegn politics.

-Source: This article was published in The Jamestown Foundation’s Eurasia Daily Monitor Volume: 18 Issue: 38
+Source: This article was published by The Jamestown Foundation’s Eurasia Daily Monitor Volume: 19 Issue: 70